costanza13/tech-blog/README.md

 AS A developer who writes about tech

-I WANT a CMS-style blog site
+>I WANT a CMS-style blog site<br>

-SO THAT I can publish articles, blog posts, and my thoughts and opinions
+>SO THAT I can publish articles, blog posts, and my thoughts and opinions

 ## Acceptance Criteria